Program Environment Fuzzing: Evaluation

-\tool employs two strategies to enhance the search efficiency of the program environment: behaviour divergence handling based on the relaxed replay, and feedback guidance.
+\tool employs two strategies to enhance the search efficiency of the program environment: behavior divergence handling based on the relaxed replay, and feedback guidance.
 To evaluate the impact of each strategy on the improvement of the code coverage, we conducted an ablation study.
-For this purpose, we developed two ablation tools: \begin{itemize}[leftmargin=*] \item \efone: based on \tool, without behaviour divergence handling, \item \eftwo: based on \tool, without fuzzing feedback. \end{itemize} We compare the average branch coverage achieved by \tool with that of \efone and \eftwo across 10 runs of 24 hours in each subject, and report the percentage improvements.
+For this purpose, we developed two ablation tools: \begin{itemize}[leftmargin=*] \item \efone: based on \tool, without behavior divergence handling, \item \eftwo: based on \tool, without fuzzing feedback. \end{itemize} We compare the average code coverage achieved by \tool with that of \efone and \eftwo across 10 runs of 24 hours in each subject, and report the percentage improvements.